Axinom/drm-quick-start/Readme.md

-1. The player notices the stream is protected by DRM and prepares for license acquisiton by obtaining a license request (from a Content Decryption Module, or CDM, integrated into the playback platform) based on the media metadata and requests a license token from a Secure Token Service.
+1. The player notices the stream is protected by DRM and prepares for license acquisiton by obtaining a license request (from a Content Decryption Module, or CDM, integrated into the playback platform) based on the media metadata and requests a license token from the Entitlement Service.
-1. The Secure Token Service authenticates the end-user and generates a license token configured according to the content manager's business rules.
+1. The Entitlement Service authenticates the end-user and generates a license token configured according to the content manager's business rules.
 1. The player then sends the license request, together with the license token, to the license service.